A grant is one form of financial aid that typically does not have to be repaid.

 • a nonprofit public, private or parochial secondary school.

 This program will exempt you from paying tuition and mandatory fees at an eligible institution for up to four calendar years, provided you have not yet obtained an initial licensure in any area of special education.
-Mandatory fees are those assessed by a college to every full-time student for each term.
-Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and others.
+Mandatory fees are those assessed by a college that are required to deliver educational services to students for each term, regardless if the student is attending on-campus or through distance education.
+Examples include fees for activities, facility operations, grants, health, registration, technology, transportation and – when applicable – fees associated with online learning.
 The college determines fees that are considered mandatory.

 By receiving the tuition waiver, you must teach in Illinois in the field of special education.
 If this teaching commitment is not fulfilled, the amount of benefits received converts to a loan, and you must repay the entire amount plus interest.
 It is recommended that you monitor your college billing statements to keep track of the amount waived, in the unlikely event the tuition waiver converts to a loan.
 You can estimate the loan payments by accessing the Monthly Payment Estimates Calculator on this website.